harshal-14/Dynamic-exploration-planning/README.md

-# Dynamic Exploration Planner (DEP) for Robot Exploration
+# DynaPRM for Robot Exploration

 This repo contains the implementation of Dynamic Environment Planner (DEP) which aims at robotic exploration in dynamic and unknown environments in
 [ROS](https://www.ros.org/) and [Gazebo](http://gazebosim.org/).
 This work is adapted from this paper: https://ieeexplore.ieee.org/document/9362184.